Agnesosei/Learn-with-Agnes/clfwbe92i00p16bnv43u78xbu.md

 Since you are using the [online terminal](https://www.replit.com), click "run".

 If you were using your local environment, you would compile it with GCC as we saw in the last lesson.
-For example, if this program was saved as agnes.c, you would type this in your terminal : `gcc agnes.c -o agnes.`
+For example, if this program was saved as agnes.c, you would type this in your terminal : `gcc agnes.c -o agnes` .

 It is now time for our compiler to check our code and translate it into a language our computer can understand.
 Shoot!
 Did the compiler return an error message?
 Check what you typed again.
 Are you sure you typed exactly what I asked you to type?
 Check again.
 Let's look at your first line.